declaresub/abnf/README.md

 ## Requirements

 ABNF has been tested with Python 3.5-8.
+The package has no other dependencies.

 ## Usage